f5devcentral/tmos-cloudinit/README.md

 ```

 Each TMOS image archive will be expanded into a folder containing the patched image.
 The folder will have the same name as the archive file without the extension.
-The patched image, in the expanedd folder, will be in the same format as the original.
+The patched image, in the expanded folder, will be in the same format as the original.
 You can utilize the patched images just as you would the originals.

 <pre>
 > $ tree /data/BIGIP-14.1